Connectors

 OAuth2

-- Client ID: the app registration in the OAuth2 provider
+- Client ID: the app registration in the OAuth2 provider.

-- Client Secret: the secret value for said app
+- Client Secret: that app's secret value.

 Don't know which one to choose?

-Connector | Basic Auth | Windows Auth | NTLM | MS Entra ID | OAuth2: Basic Auth | OAuth2: Body Auth |
+| Connector | Basic Auth | Windows Auth | NTLM | MS Entra ID | OAuth2: Basic Auth | OAuth2: Body Auth |

-NAV | ✅ | ✅ | ✅ | ❌ | ❌ | ❌ |
+| NAV | ✅ | ✅ | ✅ | ❌ | ❌ | ❌ |

-Business Central on-prem | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |
+| Business Central on-prem | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |

-Business Central cloud | ✅ | ❌ | ❌ | ✅ | ✅ | ✅ |
+| Business Central cloud | ✅ | ❌ | ❌ | ✅ | ✅ | ✅ |

-Webhook | ✅ | ❌ | ❌ | ✅ | ✅ | ✅ |
+| Webhook | ✅ | ❌ | ❌ | ✅ | ✅ | ✅ |

-Connector | SOAP | JSON |
+| Connector | SOAP | JSON |

-Business Central on-prem | ✅ | ✅ |
+| Business Central on-prem | ✅ | ✅ |

-Business Central cloud | ✅ | ✅ |
+| Business Central cloud | ✅ | ✅ |

-NAV | ✅ | ❌ |
+| NAV | ✅ | ❌ |

-Webhook | ❌ | ✅ |
+| Webhook | ❌ | ✅ |